Central Industrial Security Force: Overseas Deployment

+On 17 July 2024, the CISF deployed officers alongside the CRPF, SSB, ITBP, NSG and the Assam Rifles to provide security assistance to the Police Nationale and Gendarmerie for the 2024 Olympics in Paris.

 Dog Squad

-In 2021, The DIG of CISF said that the dog squad was 'an important component of the force'.
+In 2021, the DIG of CISF said that the dog squad was 'an important component of the force'.
 The dogs are trained to sniff and identify IEDs and narcotics.
-While working with the bomb disposal squad they screen the bags left unattended.
-As of 2021, the CISF team in charge of Chennai Airport security has a dog squad of 9 dogs.
+While working with the bomb disposal squad they screen bags left unattended.
+As of 2021, the CISF team in charge of Chennai International Airport security has nine dogs.